JHVeps/Helsinki-City-Bike-App/README.md

 - [ ] `yarn run cypress:open`, (when client running and api running in test environment)

+### E2E Testing with

+1. in one terminal RUN API with: `yart start:test`

+2. in another terminal RUN CLIENT with: `yart start`

+3. in yet another terminal RUN E2E tests while CLIENT and API are running with: `yarn run cypress:open`

 ### IMPORTER

 - [ ] cd import_api